Helsinki Airport: Significant growth and expansion (2010–2019)

 Life in HEL (#lifeinhel) was a Finavia marketing campaign which took place from 10 October to 9 November 2017 at Helsinki Airport.
 The campaign mixed TV, game shows, and social media.
 Ryan Zhu, a Chinese actor and TV personality, lived in a little cabin inside Helsinki Airport for 30 days.
 Helsinki Airport was awarded the title of best airport in the world by Travellink; by the campaign, Finavia wanted to prove this claim.

+COVID-19 pandemic and Russian airspace closure (2020–present)

+In early 2020, Helsinki Airport was hit by the COVID-19 pandemic.
+By April 2020, almost all traffic was suspended and the airport handled only about 3.9 million passengers during January–April, down sharply from the previous year.
+Overall for the full year 2020, Helsinki Airport saw passenger numbers collapse to roughly 5 million, a dramatic reduction from pre-pandemic levels as international travel fell to historic lows.

+Only after 2022 did passenger volumes start to increase, with recovery continuing through 2023–2025 as travel restrictions eased and airlines resumed more services.

-A new terminal expansion was opened in 2012.
+A new terminal expansion was opened in December 2021.
 The terminals 1 and 2 were combined on 21 June 2022 so that all flights are now operated from a single terminal.

+Following the pandemic, Russian airspace was closed in February 2022 as part of Russian reciprocal sanctions, forcing airlines to detour, causing notable increases in flight lengths.
+This closure has significantly affected Helsinki’s role as a Europe-Asia hub, because many pre-pandemic routings relied on shorter northern routes over Russia.
+Since the closure, the number of long-haul routes to Asia has remained lower compared to 2019; for example, Finnair’s only current mainland Chinese nonstop service from Helsinki is to Shanghai, whereas pre-pandemic the airline offered dozens of weekly flights to Chinese destinations in 2019.

 In 2024, Helsinki Airport was named the best airport in Northern Europe for the seventh time, based on Skytrax’s global survey covering feedback from over 550 airports.